scrapy/scrapy/docs/intro/overview.rst

             return torrent

-For brevity sake, we intentionally left out the import statements and the Torrent class definition (which is included some paragraphs above).
+For brevity's sake, we intentionally left out the import statements and the Torrent class definition (which is included some paragraphs above).

 Write a pipeline to store the items extracted